I regularly get asked for references regarding other photographers.

 - If you have SERIOUS concerns, please feel free to contact me for advice.
 I’ve been at this for a while now and might be able to help.
 Please keep in mind, I get numerous emails per day so expect some delayed responses.

 This was a quick list off the top of my head.
+Check back regularly as I will update with current info as I get it.
 If you have other ideas, please feel free to comment below.

 Here’s another post I wrote to help fitness models (And photographers as well) - I Feel Sorry for Fitness Models Today.